CAD

 Who works with CAD systems?

-CAD programs are used in many different industries.
-The most common areas of application include
+CAD programmes are used in many different industries, including:

 • Mechanical and plant engineering